Labh Singh: Killing of Deputy Superintendent of Police Gurbachan Singh

-Attempted assassination of former CM Darbara Singh

 According to an alleged confession by a militant in May 1984, Labh Singh and fellow militants led by Amarjeet Singh Chawla plotted to assassinate former Chief Minister of Punjab Darbara Singh.
 The militants began to spy on Darbara and collected intel about his routine and movement is Delhi.
 On 9 May Labh and co obtained weapons and money for the assassination from Bhindranwale who said Chalwa would lead the militants.
 The weapons obtained were 1 stengun and 3 magazines for it.
 2 .30 pistols, one .38 revolver and ammunition for it.
 Labh Singh and other militants began looking for Darbara, but before assassinating him militants involved in the plot were arrested and they were ordered to scrap the assassination by Harminder Singh Sandhu.